-Grand Canyon capped their fourth weekend of play with a 4-0 win over Eastern Illinois Sunday, to bring the Lopes to a nation's best 22-0 record.
+Grand Canyon capped its fourth weekend of play with a 4-0 win over Eastern Illinois on Sunday, giving the Lopes a nation-best record of 22-0.

-GCU earned their third straight shutout win of the season behind a pitcher-by-committee approach going seven innings and just allowing four hits.
+GCU earned its third straight shutout win of the season behind a pitcher-by-committee approach going seven innings and just allowing four hits at GCU Softball Stadium.

-Abi Jones made her first career start in the circle, facing the order one time, going 2.2 IP and just giving up a single hit.
-She was replaced by the eventual winner of the game,
+Abi Jones made her first career start in the circle, facing the order one time for 2 2/3 innings of one-hit work.
+She was replaced by the eventual winner, sophomore left-hander

-Oakley Vickers, who moved to 7-0 behind her three innings of work, striking out three.
+Oakley Vickers, who moved to 7-0 for three innings with three strikeouts.

 Taryn Batterton finished the Panthers off with an inning and a third of work to earn her first save of the season.